 Welcome to the Victorian Eastern Region website, we have many resources here to help you along your journey of alpaca ownership.

 - You will need a Property Identification Code

 - Insurance – you may wish to consider farm and alpaca insurance.
 WFI is a supporter of the VER, their Rural Plans may be if interest.

-- Social media – the VER have their own Facebook page go to VER Australian Alpaca
+- Social media – the VER have their own Social Media pages, go to Facebook or Instagram and search VER Australian Alpaca

 - Alpaca Youth – the VER has a youth committee with Paraders competitions, youth camps and workshops.
-They also run a facebook page so to keep up with all their activities go to Vic Alpaca Youth
+They also run a Facebook page – search Victorian Alpaca Youth Group

 eAlpaca provides pedigree and show services to national alpaca associations.
 It currently has nearly 200,000 animals with pedigrees dating back over 20 years and 10+ generations all the way to ancestors in Peru, Chile and Bolivia.

 To locate breeders in your area go to:-